 If you are active on other social networks, you may want to clean those up now too.

-Your summary is sort of like a pre-pre interview.
+Your About section is sort of like a pre-pre interview.
 Make sure it answers the question “tell me about yourself.”

 Update your work history and be sure to mention the skills and projects that will qualify you for your next role.